harshilpatel1799/ML-Regression-Methods-Comparison-with-Wine-Quality-Dataset/README.md

 4. Neural Networks: we will use Multi-layer perceptron.

-## Our goal is to train a machine learning model to predict the quality score of the wine given phyicochemical information of it
+## Our goal is to train a machine learning model to predict the quality score of the wine given phyicochemical information of it.

 1. Input variables (based on physicochemical tests): fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol

-2 Output variable (based on sensory data): quality (score between 0 and 10)
+2. Output variable (based on sensory data): quality (score between 0 and 10)

 ## Relevant Papers: